hyl3rid/blog/data/blog/frenchtoast.md

 **For the blueberry jelly:**

 - To extract pectin boil in water apple peel or citrus rinds.
+When it starts boiling, lower the heat to simmer.
+Let is simmer for 15-20 minutes.
+- Place the peels or rinds in the colander with a strainer cloth.
+Let the pectin rest for 4 hours.
+- To test the pectin, in a tablespoon pour a little of rubbing alcohol and then pectin.
+It should form a ball of jelly.
+This way we will know it will jellify the jelly.
 - Wash the blueberries and place them in a saucepan over medium heat with the sugar.
 Let them cook for about 10 minutes.
 Mix once in a while.
 - After the sugar and the blueberries have been cooked, add pectin and lemon juice.
 Stir so that everything is well combined.
 - Place the saucepan over medium heat and bring it to a boil.